AXErunners/axe/doc/README.md

-AXE Core 1.1
+Axe Core 1.2.0
 =====================

 This is the official reference wallet for AXE digital currency and comprises the backbone of the AXE peer-to-peer network.
 You can [download AXE Core](https://axerunners.com/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run AXE on your native platform.
+The following are some helpful notes on how to run Axe on your native platform.

 ### Unix